otosystems/deeptone_chimps_publication/README.md

 # Summary

+IMPORTANT NOTICE:

+The succesful implementation of the entire experimental codebase that resides in this repository requires restriced access to the `deeptone.models.Identity` feature extracture, that is licensed and managed by [OTO Systems Inc.](https://www.oto.ai/).
+As it stands, running the main analtsis script will only generate results using MFCCs as a feature extractor to give an example of the codebase functionality.

 This repository contains the python scripts used for the analysis and graphs generation that was used for the [insert pre-publication link]

 Contents: